Einstein Learning Environment Committee

 Supportive.
 We are empathetic listeners and serve to promote overall student wellbeing.

 Independent.
-We operate independent of the Albert Einstein College of Medicine administration and Montefiore Health System administration, except for providing annual neutral reports on bias and mistreatment to the deans.
+We operate independent of the Albert Einstein College of Medicine administration and Montefiore Health System administration, except for providing annual neutral reports on mistreatment to the deans.

 Fair.
 We offer the same support for all grievances and help everyone who engages with the Einstein Learning Environment Committee to explore potential conflict remediation options.